duchangyu/workflow-node.js-view.and.data.api/README.md

 You can work with production or staging Autodesk View and Data environments.
 By default, the project is setup with the production server.

-* Instructions to setup this sample to use the Autodesk View & Data staging server are [here](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api/blob/master/README-stg.md)
+* Instructions to setup this sample to use the Autodesk View & Data staging server are [here](README-stg.md)

-You can also use someone else credentials to view models using this sample.
+If you are in a hurry, do not want to translate your own models, you can try our prepared models.
+You need use the access token generated from someone else credentials to view models using this sample.

-* Instructions to setup this sample using someone else credentials are available [here](https://github.com/Developer-Autodesk/workflow-node.js-view.and.data.api/blob/master/README-option.md)
+* Instructions to setup this sample using someone else credentials are available [here](README-option.md)

 ## License